Guideline for Successful Project Planning

 - “More than every third working hour is spent in projects.”

-- “In terms of gross value added, this corresponds to € 1,2 billion generated in Germany in the course of project activities.”
-(Quelle: GPM)
+- “In terms of gross value added, this corresponds to € 1,2 billion generated in Germany through project activities.” (source: GPM)

 Digitalization and Project Planning